Best internet providers for expats in the Netherlands 2026

 Who should choose Delta?

-Residents in Zeeland or South Holland where Delta Fiber is available, anyone wanting ultra-high-speed fiber (8 Gbps), Dutch-speaking expats prioritizing speed.
+Residents in Zeeland or South Holland where Delta Fibre is available, anyone wanting ultra-high-speed fibre (8 Gbps), Dutch-speaking expats prioritizing speed.

 Note: Check availability at your specific address (Delta's national expansion is ongoing but not complete).